 “We suspect CIBC is trying to play hardball with Aimia in the upcoming negotiations,” Veritas’ Wong said.
 “This is a material contract for Aimia.”

 Canadian Imperial introduced an Aventura Gold Visa in 2003, offering lifestyle and travel rewards with purchases.
-The bank currently offers two Aventura MasterCard (MA) cards and two Aventura Visa cards.
+The bank currently offers two Aventura MasterCard (MA:US) cards and two Aventura Visa cards.

 Canadian Imperial had an average balance of C$15 billion from credit cards as of Jan.
 31, its lowest in two years and down from C$15.9 billion two years ago, according to CIBC financial statements.
 CIBC earned C$156 million from card fees in the first quarter, representing about 5 percent of the lender’s revenue.